Endowed Teaching Chair

 The Endowed Teaching Chair awards a stipend of up to $3,500 or equivalent in release time to the faculty awardee.
 The stipend supports faculty plans to improve instruction or enhance professional development.

 Endowed Chair Application

-The application deadline is March 1.
-Submit it to Organizational Learning at [email protected] or 239G.
-Faculty will be notified by April 15.
+The application deadline is February, 18.
+Submit it to Organizational Learning at [email protected] or 340E.
+Faculty will be notified by April 1.

 The application is a PDF fillable form.
 For best results, download the document using Internet Explorer or Google Chrome.
 If using Mozilla Firefox, use the “open the document with a different viewer” option and choose Adobe Acrobat.
 In Safari, choose to open in Evernote or Google Drive.
 When you have completed the application in any browser, print or save.